-- 2.14.7.
-Advice from our Treasury Management Advisors will also be considered in determining whether shorter maximum investment periods or operational limits for the amount invested is more appropriate during the year. - 2.14.8.
+- 2.14.8.
+Advice from our Treasury Management Advisors will also be considered in determining whether shorter maximum investment periods or operational limits for the amount invested is more appropriate during the year. - 2.14.9.
 The Council banks with National Westminster Bank, which is part of the Royal Bank of Scotland Group.
 It is currently a part government-owned institution although as of 2022 the UK Government is no longer a majority shareholder.
 At the present time, it meets the minimum credit criteria of A-(or equivalent) long term.
-There may be occasions however, when the bank's rating may temporarily fall below these minimum criteria to a BBB rating.
-The Bank will continue to be used for short term liquidity requirements (overnight and weekend investments) to ensure business continuity when no other options are available. - 2.14.9.
+There may be occasions however, when the bank's rating may temporarily fall below these minimum criteria to a BBB-rating.
+The Bank will continue to be used for short term liquidity requirements (overnight and weekend investments) to ensure business continuity when no other options are available. - 2.14.10.
 The current list of countries approved for investment is shown below; this takes account of the most up-to-date credit ratings available in respect of the countries named.
 It should be noted that a maximum limit of £10m will be applied when investing in any one country outside of the UK.
 The investment counterparties within each country will also be subject to the limits identified above and will be monitored to ensure they continue to meet the requirements for high credit quality.
 In the event of a change in credit rating or outlook, the Council, with advice from treasury management advisors, will evaluate its significance and determine whether to include (subject to Council approval) or remove a country from the approval list:

 Rating Country

 AAA Australia

-• Denmark
+Denmark

-• Germany
+Germany

-• Luxembourg
+Luxembourg

-• Netherlands
+Netherlands

-• Norway
+Norway

-• Singapore
+Singapore

-• Sweden
+Sweden

-• Switzerland

-AA+ • Austria
+AA+ Austria

-• Canada
+Canada

-• Finland
+Finland

 • USA

-AA- • Belgium

-• France

-• Ireland

-• United Kingdom
+AA • Ireland • United Kingdom

-- 2.14.10.
+- 2.14.11.
 The Council is aware that investment with certain counterparties, while considered secure from a purely financial perspective, may leave it open to criticism, valid or otherwise, that may affect its public reputation, and this risk will therefore be taken into account when making investment decisions.

-- 2.14.11.
+- 2.14.12.
 In order to pursue the strategy of maximising returns from surplus funds at an acceptable level of security and portfolio liquidity, the following Brokers will be utilised for investments of over one month:

-- ii) BGC Brokers LP:
+- i) BGC Group Inc.:

-- iii) Tradition UK Limited:
+- ii) Tradition UK Limited;

-- iv) Tullet Prebon Limited.
+- iii) King & Shaxson Limited.